Problem with W204 RPM Fluctuations

 I do not think that the O2 sensor can cause these anomalies, but I'm not sure without measurements.

 If you cannot exclude the malfunction for a test rail replacement, I would look at the bridge clutch of the torque converter.
-This is where the torque converter bypass clutch should be temporarily disabled in the Xentry.
+This is where the torque converter bypass clutch should be temporarily disabled in the XENTRY.

 If you disengage the clutch, the symptoms it may have caused will disappear - be careful, the car will start to slide.